superfly/docs/elixir/advanced-guides/sqlite3.html.md

 mix phx.new my_app --database sqlite3
 ```

-But if your working with existing code here are the steps you'll need to make on a Phoenix 1.6+ application.
+But if you're working with existing code, here are the steps you'll need to make on a Phoenix 1.6+ application.

 Append the following your `.gitignore` to ignore SQLite database files